On the homotopy type of the spaces of spherical knots in $R^n$: Comparing graph-complexes

 The result can alternatively be reformulated as follows. \begin{cor} Let $U^t\subset \HGC_{A_m,n}$ be the subspace spanned by trees with exactly one $1$-decorated hair.
 Consider the vector space direct sum $U^t\oplus \HGC_{\bar A_m,n}\subset \HGC_{A_m,n}$ with the induced (subspace) $L_\infty$-structure.
 Then the inclusion $U^t\oplus \HGC_{\bar A_m,n}\to \HGC_{A_m,n}$ is a quasi-isomorphism of $L_\infty$-algebras. \end{cor}

-As immediate consequence, the $L_\infty$-algebra $\HGC_{A_m,n}$ is homotopy abelian for $n-m$ even.
+As an immediate consequence, the $L_\infty$-algebra $\HGC_{A_m,n}$ is homotopy abelian for $n-m$ even.
 Indeed, for $n-m$ even there can be at most one $\omega$-hair attached to a vertex by symmetry.
+(In particular, this means that $U^t$ is one-dimensional and is spanned by~$L$.)
 But then the statement easily follows from Corollary~\ref{cor:HGCAAbar1}, since all possible higher $L_\infty$-operations necessarily produce multiple $\omega$-hairs at some vertex.
 Less trivially, the above arguments can also be extended to show that $\HGC_{A_m,n}$ is homotopy abelian for $n$ even and $m$ odd.
 This gives a different proof of the first statement of Corollary~\ref{cor:rht}.
 Similarly, we can also recover the second statement of Corollary~\ref{cor:rht}, which is immediate in case both $m$ and $n$ are odd.
 In the remaining case $n$ odd and $m$ even, there is a nontrivial bracket, namely

 so that $\HGC_{A_m,n}$ is not homotopy abelian.
-It is possible to upgrade the map $\Phi$ that we construct below, see Lemma~\ref{lem:Phi}, to an $L_\infty$ map, see the footnote at the end of the proof of Lemma~\ref{lem:Phi}, that would allow one to split off $L$ and $T$ - the two classes coming from $S^{n-m-1}$, as an $L_\infty$ direct summand.
+It is possible to upgrade the map $\Phi$ that we construct below, see Lemma~\ref{lem:Phi}, to an $L_\infty$-map, see the footnote at the end of the proof of Lemma~\ref{lem:Phi}, that would allow one to split off $L$ and $T$ - the two classes coming from $S^{n-m-1}$, as an $L_\infty$-direct summand.

 To prepare for the proof of Theorem~\ref{prop:HGCAAbar} let us introduce the non-unital dgca